lagdo/ui-builder/README.md

 Its user interface then needs to adapt to various CSS frameworks, with as little effort as possible.
 So rewriting all the views for each supported CSS framework was not a satisfying option.

-Using this UI buider, the UI of the app is writed once, and the HTML code for CSS frameworks is generated automatically.
+Using this UI buider, the UI of the app is written once, and the HTML code for CSS frameworks is generated automatically.
 Adding support of a given CSS framework is then easier and less error-prone.

 ### Getting Started